Taiwan-U.S. Policy Program

 TUPP is a groundbreaking two-week program that enhances the understanding of Taiwan among future American policy leaders.
 It provides a unique opportunity for America’s emerging leaders to gain the necessary personal experiences in Taiwan that will enable them to appreciate Taiwanese perspectives on cross-Strait matters, Taiwan’s role in the world, and the importance of U.S.-Taiwan relations.

-In 2018, TUPP is expected to be held in June.
-The program will begin with 2-3 days in Washington, D.C. where the delegation will be briefed by U.S. officials, academics, and think tank experts.
-This will be followed by the Taiwan leg of the trip, where TUPP fellows will visit several cities and meet with a range of individuals from government, business, non-governmental organizations, and academia.
-The trip will involve exposure to Taiwan’s culture, history, and politics.
+Each year, the program begins with 2-3 days in Washington, D.C. where the delegation will be briefed by U.S. officials, academics, and think tank experts.
+This is followed by the Taiwan leg of the trip, where TUPP fellows visit several cities and meet with a range of individuals from government, business, non-governmental organizations, and academia.
+The trip involves exposure to Taiwan’s culture, history, and politics.

 TUPP fellows are expected to have a demonstrated history of professional achievement and interest in policy.
 Applicants should range in age from 28 to 43 years old and have functional as well as regional expertise.
 Stipends are not provided, but all program related expenses are covered.

 The program offers an unparalleled opportunity for America’s future policy leaders to benefit from exposure to Taiwan.
 Each participant will gain transformative in-country knowledge that will empower them to analyze future challenges involving Taiwan and undertake informed policy decisions and analysis.

 Funding for TUPP is generously provided by the Henry Luce Foundation, the Taiwan Foundation for Democracy, the Global Taiwan Institute, and the London School of Economics Alumni Association.

 - Minimum of three years of work experience in a think tank, government agency, or university